 I recommend Mind Lab Pro because it addresses all aspects of anxiety resistance, memory and cognitive enhancement, stabilizes mood, brain repair, and maintenance.

 This premium nootropic stack is designed to affect neurotransmitters, cognitive energy, brain waves, neuroprotection, and regeneration.
 See my Mind Lab Pro review for a detailed report.

 Another good option is Performance Lab® Mind which also contains Pine Bark Extract (standardized to 95% proanthocyanidins).

 Nootropics Expert Recommendation

 Pine Bark Extract (Pycnogenol) up to 300 mg per day

-We recommend using Pine Bark Extract or Pycnogenol as a nootropic supplement.
+I recommend using Pine Bark Extract or Pycnogenol as a nootropic supplement.

 Your body does not make Pine Bark Extract on its own.
 So you must take it as a supplement.